-The Company replaced the original co-marketing and co-selling agreement with Siemens with a new agreement ("New Siemens Agreement") effective January 21, 2019.
-Under the New Siemens Agreement, all prior financial commitments and obligations owed to Siemens were released and replaced with a one-time fixed license fee and per annum payments calculated based on annual volume of Profound's systems that are interfaced to a Siemens MRI scanner.
-The initial term of the New Siemens Agreement is five years and will be automatically extended for successive one-year terms thereafter unless terminated earlier.
-The Company also obtained a non-exclusive license to Siemens Access I interface software and reasonable support for the term of the New Siemens Agreement.
+Under the agreement with Siemens, there is a one-time fixed license fee and per annum payments calculated based on annual volume of Profound's systems that are interfaced to a Siemens MRI scanner.
+The initial term of the Siemens agreement is five years and will be automatically extended for successive one-year terms thereafter unless terminated earlier.
+The Company also obtained a non-exclusive license to Siemens Access I interface software and reasonable support for the term of the Siemens agreement.

-On December 21, 2020, Profound signed an agreement with GE Healthcare to expand provider access to TULSA-PRO®.
-Under the agreement, profound will be supplied with additional information to utilize the ExSI interface which will allow Profound to interface with GE MRI scanners.
-GE will help support the development efforts of Profound to achieve compatibility with its GE MRI scanners.
+On December 21, 2020, Profound signed the GE Agreement to expand provider access to TULSA-PRO[®].
+Pursuant to the terms of the GE Agreement, Profound will be supplied with additional information to utilize the ExSI interface which will allow Profound to interface with GE MRI scanners and GE will help support the development efforts of Profound to achieve compatibility with its GE MRI scanners.